GapIntelligence/html-css-standards/README.md

 # HTML Best Practices
 ## Purpose
-So that Gap Intelligence has consistency and cohesion in their front-end code.
+The pupose of this document is to set coding standards so that Gap Intelligence has consistency and cohesion in their front-end code.

+Done is better than perfect, and every project is different.
+That being said, it's not always a necessity to follow these rules exactly.
+Simply strive for your code to be:

 # HTML Formatting